 Back in 2013, TV was still the forerunner, with mobile usage creeping up behind.
 Last year mobile had increased exponentially and taken over, dominating the time we spend engaged with major media.
 This article shows figures from the USA, but the trend is similar in the UK and increasing worldwide.

 The time we spend on mobile is 85% on Apps.
 Read More.
 We don’t use our phones as phones today.
 They are our own personal assistants.
 Usage of the internet on computers is also decreasing.
 Tablet usage is highest amongst the older generation aka “silver surfers”

 Smartphones are now the UK’s Number One Device

 It’s official.
 We spend more time on our mobiles than any other device.
 The main reason for this has been the surge in 4G.
 See Offcom report.
 We spend at least on average 2 hours 51 minutes a day engaging with mobiles.

 How does this relate to mobile advertising with Google?
 The Google Display Network (GDN) and its partners provide an opportunity to engage with your existing, considering potential customers in-app, whilst browsing and on YouTube to name a few.

 Where are we spending our time?

-Its common to think because your favourite app is Facebook, thats what everyone else does too, but thinking like this and ignoring the data can hinder your advertising strategy.
-For example most people I know use an iPhone. because of this am I to assume that iPhone has most of the market share in the UK and I should discount Android?
-In fact iPhone has around 15% of the market share.
+It’s common to think because your favourite app is Facebook, that’s what everyone else does too, but thinking like this and ignoring the data can hinder your advertising strategy.
+For example, most people I know use an iPhone. because of this am I to assume that the iPhone has most of the market share in the UK and I should discount Android?
+In fact, the iPhone has around 15% of the market share.
 Android has over 49%.
-Think about it before committing to those limiting self beliefs I hear quite often, like no one uses an android, or AdWords is just a waste of money.
+Think about it before committing to those limiting self-beliefs I hear quite often like no one uses an android, or AdWords is just a waste of money.
 Do your research.

 Platform to Platform: Comparing Mobile Advertising.